Flong time, no see

 Fling the flong

 There are very few flongs or stereotypes left in the world.
 When flongs and stereotypes were in heavy use, there was little reason to retain them, and they weren’t precious.
+Flongs were destroyed in the process of making plates, but anything left over was typically discarded or burned.

 Dalgin in Advertising Production noted that the Times cast 90,000 pounds of metal nightly for daily editions and 300,000 pounds every Saturday night for the Sunday paper.
 It was all melted down.